 On 15 February 2021, the Ministry of Manpower issued Minister Regulation Number 2/2021 on the Implementation of Specific Labour-Intensive Industry Wages during the COVID-19 Pandemic.
 This regulation allows the employer and workers to come to an agreement on wages, even though it might under the minimum wage.
 This regulation is applied to a few industries, including garment and footwear, with some conditions E.g if the employers employ at least 200 workers, and the percentage of labour cost is a minimum of 15% of the total production cost.

-Following the Instruction by the Ministry of Home Affair Number 3/2021, the Large-Scale Social Restriction (PSBB), which is currently named Impose Restriction on Community Activities (PPKM) in Jakarta has been extended from 20 April to 3 May 2021.
+Following the Instruction by the Ministry of Home Affair Number 3/2021, the Large-Scale Social Restriction (PSBB), which is currently named Impose Restriction on Community Activities (PPKM) in Jakarta has been extended from from 17 May until 31 May 2021.
 The regulation can be seen in the Governor Decision DKI Jakarta Number 478/2021.
 Offices and restaurants can operate with a maximum of 50% capacity.
 Schools are still closed.
 Malls can open with limited capacity and hours (they must close by 21.00).

 The Implementation Regulation of Job Creation Bill (Omnibus Law) has been opened for public consultation.
 There are four Government Regulations (GR) under the Employment Cluster:

 It is recommended to also look at GR number 5/2021 on the implementation of risk-based business licensing which provides details of permits and administration requirements, including on health and safety management.